Murder of Kori Lamaster

-Kori JoAnne Lamaster was a formerly unidentified American murder victim who was found on January 29, 1994, after being killed in 1993.
-She was reburied in an unmarked grave at Soquel Cemetery.
+Kori JoAnne Lamaster was a formerly unidentified American murder victim who was found on January 29, 1994, after being killed in Pogonip Park, California, in 1993.
+She was reburied in an unmarked grave at nearby Soquel Cemetery.
 Lamaster's body remained unidentified for nineteen years until the comparison of familial DNA and a finger print card revealed her identity in 2013.
 Until then, she was referred to as Pogonip Jane by investigators and media.

 Physical characteristics and clothing

 The decomposed remains of a white female were found in a shallow grave near a homeless campsite on January 19, 1994, in Pogonip Park in Santa Cruz, California.
 It was discovered by two hikers looking for mushrooms.

-The victim was identified as being in her late teens with brown hair cut short and pink fingernails.The cause of death was ruled to be bludgeoning with a metal object most likely a pipe that had crushed her skull.
+The victim was identified as being in her late teens with brown hair cut short and pink fingernails.
+The cause of death was ruled to be bludgeoning with a metal object most likely a pipe that had crushed her skull.
 Due to advanced decomposition, it was hard to ascertain her facial features.
 A tiny heart was discovered tattooed between her left thumb and index finger.
 Her teeth had a few cavities that had been filled in with porcelain.
 The isotope analysis of her hair revealed that she had traveled between Santa Barbara and Santa Cruz (she lived in Pacifica) prior to her death.